kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE Add ALLOT to be same as malloc
 * DONE Go through all word code and set key debug spots
 * DONE FORGET might be broken
+* DONE WAITK on cpm fails
+* DONE KEY on cpm waits for key press - KEY change below??
+* DONE fix loading more than a single block of file storage via BREAD

 * TODO Can't use EXEC in code so need another way to trigger stack eval.
 Make EXEC to take a count of strings?

-* DONE? fix loading more than a single block of file storage via BREAD
+* TODO EXEC and STKEXEC not evaluating???? is COLN def non re-entrant? does it care about existing setups?
+EXEC is OK but STKEXEC not working?
+Stack appears messed up.
+Where is it going wrong?

+* TODO KEY was waiting on hardware but changed from cin_wait to cin

 * TODO add more editing features
 * TODO fix editor bugs